Teaching about the Holocaust and Genocides

 The Holocaust has challenged the cognitive and communicative faculties of even those who were firsthand witnesses to its atrocities: recurring themes among survivors refer to their inability to believe their own eyes in the moment, or afterwards to record and tell about their experiences.
 As educators who live in a time and place far removed from those events, we, too, are confronted with the difficulty of finding appropriate words, images, and mental models to make comprehensible the unimaginable.
 Yet it is our responsibility to do so.
 In terms of historical accuracy, sensitivity to student needs and to the subject matter, and appropriate levels of engagement, how may we most effectively reach students?
 What are the best practices in the classroom for teaching about the Holocaust and other genocides?

 Fortunately, over the course of many years, helpful guidelines for teaching about the Holocaust have been developed.
 These guidelines have proved most effective in steering lessons clear of the common pitfalls educators have encountered when engaging this complex subject.
 The Texas Holocaust and Genocide Commission is committed to helping teachers navigate these guidelines with clarity and purpose.
 We invite you to read through the guidelines, available through the United States Holocaust Memorial Museum.

 For further clarification on best teaching practices, and how they correlate to Texas Essential Knowledge and Skills (TEKS) standards, please contact our office (512-463-5108) or attend one of our workshops.

 Online Digital Library

 Staff at the Texas Holocaust and Genocide Commission has been working diligently to put together a unique set of resources for educators' classroom use.
 Included are poems, film clips, and excerpts from novels, memoirs, and non-fiction texts.
-Educators can gain access to this password-protected resource library by attending one of our workshops.
+Educators can gain access to this password-protected resource library by contacting our education coordinator.